 Coffee is more of a culture in African countries than we’re used to in the west.
 In Africa, the coffee crop is attached to rituals and get-togethers.
 Hope (Ikizere), Vision (Ikerokoza), and Proud (Ishema) are the main values to the coffee crop and the guidelines of how people work together.

-Weaver’s Coffee & Tea sources a few of our favorite African coffees from East Africa; Ethiopia, Rwanda, Kenya, and Tanzania.
+Weaver’s Coffee & Tea sources a few of our favorite African coffees from East Africa; Ethiopia, Rwanda, Kenya, Tanzania and Uganda.

-This country gave the world Coffee Arabica, the species that produces most of the best quality coffees.
-Ethiopia is the largest African producer of Arabica coffee, and the export is vital to the country's economy.
+Ethiopia gave the world Coffee Arabica, the species that produces most of the best quality coffees.
+Ethiopia is the largest African producer of Arabica coffee, and the export of coffee is vital to the country's economy.

 Photo Courtesy of InterAmerican Coffee